top of page

 Background

-The MULTIR Consortium aims to study tumor-host interactions across various tumor types and patient characteristics, collecting extensive clinical and molecular data to enhance understanding of treatment response mechanisms.
+The MULTIR Consortium aims to study tumor-host interactions across various tumour types and patient characteristics, collecting extensive clinical and molecular data to enhance understanding of treatment response mechanisms.
 Collaboration among specialists enables comprehensive analysis, with a focus on investigating immune-rich tumor types such as bladder, lung, and melanoma to identify potential targetable characteristics.

 Melanoma: